 A positive gap occurs if the amount of interest-sensitive assets maturing in a certain period exceeds the amount of interest-sensitive liabilities maturing at the same time.
 In this situation the firm will be negatively impacted if interest rates fall by maturity.

 Traditionally banks borrow funds with short dated maturities and lend them over a longer term to take advantage of a positive yield curve.
 CNCB’s funding is split between HO (evergreen and commercial funding) and customer call/fixed-term deposits; and depending on market conditions Treasury will hedge the interest rate risk by using interest rate swaps thereby locking in the margin and removing any interest rate risk.
 If not hedged perfectly, this creates a liquidity mismatch in the respective maturity buckets.
 In the expected gapping profile, the majority of interest rate risk is hedged, therefore, if interest rates rise or fall there will be minimal impact.

-In addition, sensitivity analysis will be conducted regularly by Risk to understand the impact on net interest income based on ±200 Basis Points (“bps”) shift in the curve.
+Sensitivity Limit measurements

+Limits for the measurement of interest rate sensitivity are set at product level.
+These limits are delegated to CNCBLB through HO Financial Markets and approved by HO Risk Management Department.
+As per the ManCo approve Risk Appetite Statement, Risk Department will implement the following methodology to measure the risks against the approved limits:

+Foreign Currency & Interest rate Derivatives

+This product covers the following financial instruments:

+Interest Rate Swaps (USD, EUR, JPY,HKD, GBP only)

+Off-shore CNH interest rate swaps

+Currency an Cross-currency swaps

+Forward Rate Agreements

+Limit PVBP USD 20,000 Daily

+The calculation of the ‘Present Value’ of 1basis point movement in the interest rate will be developed prior to trading any of the above products.
+All the listed products are in the testing and product approval phase.

+Foreign Currency Bond Investments

+This products covers the following financial instruments:

+Sovereign, Supranational and Agency Bonds and Bills

+Commercial Paper, CD, Corporate Bonds, with optionality

+Hedging Instruments (FRA, IRS or Cross-currency swaps)

+Limits FVOCI Portfolio duration 2.5 years

+Total duration 2.5 years

+CS01 USD 1,600,000

+Average credit rating BBB-

+Single credit ≤ 30% of issuance

+Single investment HO FM approval above USD 10m

+Total Portfolio USD 100,000,000

+The bond portfolio is still in the testing and product approval phase.
+Risk Department and Financial Markets will develop methodology to measure exposure for all the listed products.

 Limit Breach Management